 On the other hand, weight does have a benefit to recoil characteristics.

 Consider the ballistics of a rifle.
 I touched on this a bit in the article on velocity and trajectory, but I’ll recap.
 The recoil you feel as you fire a rifle is the combined energy of the bullet mass and expanding gasses exiting the muzzle away from you, like a small rocket engine.
-If you increase the mass of the rifle, then it takes more energy to exert force against you.
-Since the energy of a 5.56 cartridge is relatively stable regardless of the size of the rifle, a heavier rifle absorbs more of that force before you feel anything.

 On Rifle Balance